besthor/difficult_system_engineering_projects_guides/SSH/complete-project_guide.md

 NOTE:
-IF YOUR SERVER SAYS "PERMISSION DENIED",PLEASE DON'T FORCE THINGS THERE'S PROBABLY SOMETHING  WRONG WITH THE PUBLIC KEY YOU PASTED ON YOUR INTRANET PROFILE
+IF YOUR SERVER SAYS "PERMISSION DENIED",PLEASE DON'T FORCE THINGS
+<br>THERE'S PROBABLY SOMETHING  WRONG WITH THE PUBLIC KEY YOU PASTED ON YOUR INTRANET PROFILE</br>

-I WILL ADVICE YOU TO BE MORE CAREFULL,BUT DELETE THE .SSH DIRECTORY AND START ALL OVER AGAIN FROM STEP 1.
+<br>I WILL ADVICE YOU TO BE MORE CAREFULL,BUT DELETE THE .SSH DIRECTORY AND START ALL OVER AGAIN FROM STEP 1.</br>

-OR YOU WILL JUST BE GOING IN AN ENDLES CIRCLE OF "PERMISSION DENIED"
+<br>OR YOU WILL JUST BE GOING IN AN ENDLES CIRCLE OF "PERMISSION DENIED"</br>

-THE COMMAND BELLOW IS FOR THOSE WHOSE SERVER IS SAYING "PERMISSION DENIED"
+<br>THE COMMAND BELLOW IS FOR THOSE WHOSE SERVER IS SAYING "PERMISSION DENIED"</br>

 `rm -r .ssh`